clint betts

-I grew up on Spanish Fork’s tractor-churned streets, where the zip code 84660 was etched on our letters and hearts.
-In 1996, our small town was a Grandmother’s quilt of alfalfa fields and Steady Larry’s Barber Shop on Main.
+I grew up on Spanish Fork’s tractor-churned streets.
+In 1996, our small town was a Grandmother’s quilt of alfalfa fields and Larry’s Barber Shop on Main.
 Our community’s pulse ticked to Sunday services and harvest moons.
-That warm September night, however, a demonic spark ignited, tearing our sacred fabric to shreds.
-It shook more than the ground beneath us, leaving only our beloved zip code unscathed.

 Months earlier, while we unwitting townsfolk spun our well-worn Donny & Marie cassettes and wove our simple lives, a rebellion had been inadvertently invited to storm our dusty fairgrounds.
-Rage Against the Machine — with their fists-up anthems of defiance — had slipped in like a match struck in parched grass.
-The fairgrounds manager later admitted it was an honest mistake: a caller asked about dates, he said yes, and the contract was signed without a second thought.

-Who thrust this abomination into our meticulously curated world?
-That mystery endures, as slippery as a songbird in the cottonwoods.
-Word spread like wildfire through Spanish Fork's pews and porches, tongues clucking in that classic small-town telegraph.
-Some blamed the fairground manager, others our dear Madame Mayor, a title we cherished alongside our “Pride & Progress” logo.
+Word spread like wildfire through Spanish Fork’s pews and porches, tongues clucking in that classic small-town telegraph.
+Some blamed the fairgrounds manager, others our dear Madame Mayor, a title we cherished alongside our “Pride & Progress” logo.

 No one would be held responsible.
 Like the JFK yarns swapped over Larry’s hot lather, the more we learned, the more questions arose, conspiracies lingering like embers under a freshly smothered campfire.